 The photo below was taken with a quick set up of one light.
 The lighting at 75 Watts power on a strip light box with Barn Doors wide open and a Softbox covering to dampen and soften the sharp edges.

 The figure (above) in the photo is standing close to the light source.
 In spite of a soft light, the contrast has been adjusted to bring out the edges of the features.
 This creates the effect desired in this particular photograph.
 The shiny buttons on the jacket catch the reflection, they are distracting to the viewer and create a disconnected composition of their own below the main focus of the man’s face.
 There is no catch light in the eyes – that’s a matter of personal taste and not a law of photography.
 Many young photographers feel that the eyes must ‘pop’ and that their job is to make the eyes the focul point of the whole composition.
 Think about your intentions.
 Do you want to create a portrait or do you want to photograph eyes and make them look unnaturally alive and full of light just to serve a fashion that Photoshopping an image allows?

 The above photo, Black and White and a close up was taken in very low light.
 The objective was to achieve low key lighting on the features without losing too much information.
 Low key light helps to create mood.
 Mood is emotion and that leads to story telling with images.

-The intensity of the whites and highlights is a matter of personal choice and what makes your brain “see” things of interest.
+The intensity of the whites and highlights is a matter of personal choice and it’s that which makes your brain “see” things of interest.

 If you take the so called “rules of composition” and study them, you will learn a lot about how to achieve the photos you want.
 You will also discover that rules go on and on.
 They are subject to interpretations on a personal level and therefore require the viewer to take interest first, before they will understand that a complex or simple composition is interesting.